form & concept gallery

-Jami Porter Lara is a conceptual artist who is interested in the power of everyday objects, habits and gestures to shape and reshape the worlds in which we live.
-She digs into ideas about what is natural, obvious, and common sense for subtexts and erasures, often employing frictions between form and material to reveal what may be meant but not said, said but not heard, or heard but deliberately obscured.
-Through a broad range of formal approaches such as sculpture, sign-making, lithography and drawing as well as sewing and embroidery, Porter Lara explores the terrain where fictions of identity produce lived reality.
+Jami Porter Lara is a conceptual artist who is interested in the power of everyday objects, habits and gestures to shape and reshape the world in which we live.
+Through a broad range of formal approaches such as ceramic sculpture, sign-making, lithography, and drawing as well as sewing and embroidery, she interrogates ideas about what is natural, obvious, or common sense for subtexts and erasures, often utilizing frictions between form and material to suggest what may be meant but not said, said but not heard, or heard but deliberately obscured.